Lab-Topology-Builder/LTB-K8s-Backend/docs/user-guide.md

 ## Example Lab Template

-This is an example lab template.
-You can use this as a starting point for your own labs.
+This is an example of lab template, which you can use as a starting point for your own labs.

 ```yaml
 apiVersion: ltb-backend.ltb/v1alpha1